Skip to content

 Filters usages

-• in dashboards: to create Widget graphs and lists with only the entities matching the filters.
+• in dashboards: to create widget with only the entities matching the filters,

-• dynamic filters: they are not stored in the database, they enable to filter view in the UI.
-Examples: filters in entities list, investigations, knowledge graphs;
+Dynamic filters are not stored in the database, they enable to filter view in the UI, e.g. filters in entities list, investigations, knowledge graphs.

 Filtering entities